Mizar system: Mizar Mathematical Library

 The Mizar Mathematical Library (MML) includes all theorems to which authors can refer in newly written articles.
 Once approved by the proof checker they are further evaluated in a process of peer-review for appropriate contribution and style.
 If accepted they are published in the associated Journal of Formalized Mathematics and added to the MML.

 Breadth

 As of July 2012, the MML included 1150 articles written by 241 authors.
 In aggregate, these contain more than 10,000 formal definitions of mathematical objects and about 52,000 theorems proved on these objects.
-More than 180 named mathematical facts have so benefited from formal codification.
-Some examples are the Hahn–Banach theorem, Kőnig's lemma, Brouwer fixed point theorem, Gödel's completeness theorem and Jordan curve theorem.
+More than 180 named mathematical facts have been given formal codification in this manner.
+Some examples are the Hahn–Banach theorem, Kőnig's lemma, the Brouwer fixed point theorem, Gödel's completeness theorem, and the Jordan curve theorem.

 This breadth of coverage has led some to suggest Mizar as one of the leading approximations to the QED utopia of encoding all core mathematics in computer verifiable form.